 The Lentalian Alphabet story started when the January 2021 promo video for New Pokémon Snap dropped, which first revealed the Lental alphabet.
 You can see it for yourself below:

 Based on these images alone, some key facts are revealed:

-- I have so far discovered 19 unique glyphs in Lentalian across 80 letters.
+- I had initially discovered 19 unique glyphs in Lentalian across 80 letters.

-- Initially I thought I found only 18, assuming one letter was an accidental vertical flip, seeing as other flips occurred, but it turned out to be a proper letter outright.
+- At first I thought I found only 18, assuming one letter was an accidental vertical flip, seeing as other flips occurred, but it turned out to be a proper letter outright.

 - Another way to tell if text encodes an actual language or not is how often certain letters appear or not.
 If every letter appears an almost equal number of times, it probably isn’t a real language.
 In the case of Lentalian however, six of the glyphs are used seven or more times, while eight are used either once or twice.
 This definitely leads me to believe that Lentalian is an actual language.